HL7-DaVinci/test-ehr/README.md

 2. from Terminal (1) while in test-ehr folder: `gradle appRun`
 3. from Terminal (2) while in test-ehr folder:   `gradle loadData`

->Some VPNs might prevent the test-ehr from starting with 'gradle appRun'.
+>Tip: Some VPNs might prevent the test-ehr from starting with 'gradle appRun'.
 To workaround this you could disable your VPN then run 'gradle appRun'.
 Once the test-ehr has started you should be able to restart your VPN.
 The test-ehr should continue to run.

 ## Running the server
 `gradle appRun`